xpack/web-jekyll/pages/core/xpm/install.md

 ## `npx`

-If, for any reason, you decide not to install xpm, you can still benefit from it by using `npx`, as a trampoline to start xpm:
+If, for any reason, you decide not to install xpm, you can still benefit from it by using the `npx` comand, as a trampoline to start xpm:

 ```console
 $ npx xpm --version
 0.4.3
 ```

-However, for regular usage, this method is not efficient, since `npx` will need to prepare the Node module for each run, and this takes some time.
+However, for regular usage, this method is not efficient, since npx will need to prepare the Node.js module for each run, and this takes some time.

 ## npm folders

 For more details on the folders used by npm, see [npm-folders](https://docs.npmjs.com/files/folders).

 ## xpm folders